jefffriesen/tensorflowjs-examples/README.md

 TODO:
-2. Fix coefficient display.
+* Fix coefficient display.
 Show spinner for coefficients that are training
+* Pass in all parameters to train() so it reruns any of them change
-3. Make dots smaller
+* Make dots smaller
-4. Make predictions a line instead of dots
+* Make predictions a line instead of dots
-5. Run multiple versions with different number of iterations.
+* Run multiple versions with different number of iterations.
 Or make it adjustable
+* Put tensorflow comments back into the utils file
+* Put coefficients into a table, include equation being used with coefficients

 ## 2. Boston Housing Price Prediction